skyla643/skyla643/README.md

 🔗 [Join the Scanon Discord Syndicate](https://discord.gg/Qy7SA9bDEy)
 📥 [Pitch Deck & Partnerships](mailto:Emrald_Technologies3301@proton.me)

+---

+### ⚔️ Moderator Team Expansion
+The Scanon.ai community is scaling fast — and we’re expanding the **moderator team**.
+We’re seeking one more moderator to join our mission:

+**We’re looking for someone who:**
+- 🌍 Is based in a **European or American time zone**
+- 🤝 Shares our community values: **high-trust, privacy-first, signal > noise**
+- 👀 Can help with **chat moderation, raid/alt detection, and keeping discussions constructive**
+- 🛠 Has experience with Discord tools (Carl-bot, Dyno, Wick, etc.) or the drive to learn

+🔑 **Applications will open soon — stay tuned.**
+This isn’t just moderation; it’s shaping the future of Scanon.ai’s culture. 🖤

+---

 ### Looking Ahead
 Our joint roadmap includes:
 - Privacy-preserving workflows for investigative journalism and evidence handling